mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 Once the review process is complete, the change is merged and pushed live.
 We recommend you to review your changes at [https://handbook.mattermost.com](https://handbook.mattermost.com) for potential formatting errors.

-## Things to Know
+## Frequently Asked Questions

+### How do I format a page?

-1 - All Handbook pages are written in Markdown formatting, which is also the language used to post messages in Mattermost.
+All Handbook pages are written in Markdown, which is also the language used to post messages in Mattermost.
 To learn more about Markdown formatting, see the [Mattermost guide for formatting text](https://docs.mattermost.com/help/messaging/formatting-text.html), or [the guide from GitBook](https://docs.gitbook.com/editing-content/markdown).

+### How do I create a new page?

-2 - Creating a new page follows the same process above, except in this case:
+Creating a new page follows the same process as above, with two exceptions:

 * navigate to that section of the handbook that you want to add a new page for, and select **Create new file**.
 * add your new page to the [handbook table of contents](https://github.com/mattermost/mattermost-handbook/blob/0.2.1/SUMMARY.md).

 ![](../../.gitbook/assets/how-to-update-handbook-create-new-file.png)

+### How do I update left-hand navigation?

+You can update the left-hand navigation through [SUMMARY.md](https://github.com/mattermost/mattermost-handbook/blob/0.2.1/SUMMARY.md) file.

-3 - To add an image to your documentation, follow these two steps:
+### How do I add an image to the documentation?

+Follow these two steps:

 * Go to the [/assets](https://github.com/mattermost/mattermost-handbook/tree/0.2.1/.gitbook/assets) folder, click **Upload files**, then upload the image files you want to add to your documentation.
 Make sure to have a clear name for each file you upload.
 * Go to the section you want to add an image to and include the following Markdown formatting